Admissions and Transfer Center

 Applicants for undergraduate admission at Northeastern Illinois University must:

-Submit a completed application or apply online.
+Submit a completed paper application or apply online.

 Provide official transcripts and/or test scores.
 Transcripts and examination scores must be official and received in an envelope sealed by the sending institution.
 Hand-carried transcripts will be considered official as long as they are delivered in the sealed envelope.
 Transcripts become the property of the University and cannot be released.